mwilso17/python/tank_you/README.txt

 Version notes:

+V1.1.0: Updated enemy behavior to fire on a timed interval and to have more rounds on
+        screen.
+Max number of enemy rounds on screen is based on player score.
+        Enemies now change direction at random after being defeated.

 V1.0.0: Player speed is fixed.
 Player can be hit 4 total times before they lose.
         Player can have 3 on screen rounds at a time.
 Enemy tanks increase speed after being defeated.
 Enemy tanks fire rounds at player at fixed intervals.